aliceisjustplaying/atproto-starter-kit/README.md

 I recommend using `eslint` (for linting) and `prettier` (for enforcing code style) in your chosen text editor (or from the command line).

 API documentation can be found here: [https://github.com/bluesky-social/atproto/tree/main/packages/api](https://github.com/bluesky-social/atproto/tree/main/packages/api)

+@ me on bluesky (@aliceisjustplaying.bsky.social, did:plc:by3jhwdqgbtrcc7q4tkkv3cf) if you've built something interesting with it!